-Conference rooms

-When a conference or seminar is organised, charges may be incurred for meeting rooms and technical equipment necessary for holding the event.
-Where a public or private organisation makes a room available free of charge on its own premises, this is not regarded as an eligible expense.
+Conference rooms - when a conference or seminar is organised, charges may be incurred for meeting rooms and technical equipment necessary for the event.
+The costs must be incurred: whenever a public or private organisation offers the use of conference facilities free of charge, the Commission will consider that this condition has not been met.

-Equipment

-The depreciation costs of equipment (purchased before the beginning of the project) are in principle part of the indirect project costs ("overheads", category F).
+Equipment - the depreciation costs of equipment (purchased before the beginning of the project) are in principle part of the indirect action costs.

-However, if you need to buy specific equipment for the action (e.g. audiovisual equipment), it can be included under the "Other direct costs", provided the following conditions are complied with:
+However, if you need to buy specific equipment for the action (e.g. audio-visual equipment), it can be included under the "Other direct costs" provided the following conditions are complied with:

-- You must clearly demonstrate why the equipment needs to be purchased, rented or leased for the action: - You have to respect the contracting rules, e.g. compare the prices of different suppliers to see who offers the best value for money (taking account of price and quality).
+- You must clearly demonstrate why the equipment needs to be purchased, rented or leased for the action; - You have to respect the contracting rules, e.g. compare the prices of different suppliers to see who offers the best value for money (taking account of price and quality).
 Keep evidence of doing this, and your choice of seller, on file.
 You must provide these to the Commission if requested; - You can only budget the costs for equipment purchased or rented during the period covered by the grant agreement, at a rate that reflects the degree and duration of use for the action in that period; - You have to ensure that the purchased equipment is itemised, and given an inventory number in the organisation where it is installed; - You have to apply the depreciation rules in accordance with international accounting standards and your usual accounting practices, taking into account the rate of actual use for the purpose of the action.

-Consumables

-The costs of consumables and supplies are eligible if they are identifiable and exclusively used for the project.
+Consumables - the costs of consumables and supplies are eligible if they are identifiable and exclusively used for the project.
 They must be identifiable as such in your accounts.
 When purchasing them, you must comply with the rules on contracting.

-General office supplies

-Pens, paper, folders, ink cartridges, electricity supply, telephone and postal services, internet connection, software, etc. are indirect costs - unless unusually high quantities of such supplies are required due to the specific action circumstances.
+General office supplies (pens, paper, folders, ink cartridges, electricity supply, telephone and postal services, internet connection, software, etc.) are indirect costs - unless unusually high quantities of such supplies are required due to the specific action circumstances.